confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

-### molecule/mtls-java11-rhel
+### molecule/mtls-java11-debian

-#### Scenario mtls-java11-rhel test's the following:
+#### Scenario mtls-java11-debian test's the following:

-Installation of Confluent Platform on CentOS7.
+Installation of Confluent Platform on Debian9.

 MTLS enabled.

 Java 11.

+#### Scenario mtls-java11-debian verify test's the following:

+Validates that Java 11 is in use.

+***

+### molecule/mtls-java8-ubuntu

+#### Scenario mtls-java8-ubuntu test's the following:

+Installation of Confluent Platform on Ubuntu1604.

+MTLS enabled.

+Java 8.

-#### Scenario mtls-java11-rhel verify test's the following:
+#### Scenario mtls-java8-ubuntu verify test's the following:

 Validates that Java 11 is in use.